RobinLinus/coins-legacy/bitcoin-lite-network.md

-# Bitcoin Lite Network
+# Bitcoin Nano Network

 *"Sync a Bitcoin node by downloading less than a Youtube video"*.
-We introduce a second-layer protocol for *lite nodes* to sync quickly.
+We introduce a second-layer protocol for *nano nodes* to sync quickly.
 Our construction works on top of today's Bitcoin network and requires no consensus changes.
 All necessary constructions emerge from the existing blockchain.
-In contrast to traditional light *clients* our protocol supports lite *nodes* which update and share their state.
+In contrast to traditional light *clients* our protocol supports nano *nodes* which update and share their state.

-Lite nodes sync by downloading just about 150 MB initially.
+Nano nodes sync by downloading just about 150 MB initially.
 The only security assumption is that there is at least one honest peer available.
 If so, nodes can disprove attackers with neglectable effort.

-In comparison to regular SPV clients, lite nodes provide better security and privacy.
+In comparison to regular SPV clients, nano nodes provide better security and privacy.
 Furthermore they can serve each other and contribute to the network.

 This proposal is interesting in particular for lightning network nodes that come online only once a week to watch their channels.
 Re-syncing is much more efficient than an initial sync.

 ## Overview: The Circle of Proofs
-The lite network allows *lite nodes* to sync quickly.
+The nano network allows *nano nodes* to sync quickly.
 There are four main concepts:

 - An ***output path*** is simply `block_index/tx_index/output_index`.
 A succinct pointer to address a particular output in the blockchain.
 Furthermore, SPV proofs correspond to output paths.
 - The ***set of UTXO paths*** is an efficient representation for the UTXO set via output paths.